 In order to solve the labor shortage problem and improve the guest experience, new hotel technologies; such as robots to serve guests and keyless entry to guest rooms are emerging.

 With the increase in the number of domestic and international travelers, the demand for tourism has risen again in recent years.

-The hotel industry is said to be suffering from a labor shortage due to long working hours, such as night shifts and early morning shifts, as well as difficulties in maintaining a work-life balance due to the lack of holidays.
+The hotel industry suffers from a labor shortage due to long working hours, such as night shifts and early morning shifts, as well as difficulties in maintaining a work-life balance due to the lack of holidays.

 Despite the fact that the hotel industry is in desperate need of labor, the low level of satisfaction in terms of compensation and the high turnover rate are the big challenges in the hospitality labor market.

 One solution to this problem is the use of AI and technologies.